roseengineering/ispark/README.md

 7. wc.sh: Runs wc.py over const.txt.  wc.py is run three times, first in standalone mode, second in yarn client mode, and last in yarn cluster mode.

 8. notebook.sh: Runs the jupyter notebook server.
 Both the python3 and R notebooks should be available off the "new" button.
-Run ispark.sh on the host to access the server.
+Run notebook.sh on your host to access the server.